alttester/AltTester-Unity-SDK/Docs/source/pages/alttester-editor.md

 .. note::

-    Make sure that each time you modify anything in the test script (e.g. test's name, code, add or delete a test etc.) before running tests in the AltTester Editor you click the Refresh button to update the tests list.
+    Make sure that each time you modify anything in the test script (e.g. test's name, code, add or delete a test etc.) before running tests in the AltTester® Editor you click the Refresh button to update the tests list.

 ```